andreassjoberg/rfcs/text/0000-dot-node-version-file-support.md

 # Details
 [details]: #details

-## Suggested Compatible Format
+## Compatible file format

-When creating the file, a format with full compatability is:

-- single line with unix line ending
+The contents of `.node-version` will be:

+- optionally a leading `v`
-- three part numeric version e.g. 20.18.2
+- three part numeric version (e.g. 20.18.2)
+- optionally a trailing newline (either Unix style or Windows style line endings are allowed)

+Any content found in addition to the above will result in an error message explaining that the `.node-version` file is malformed.

 A leading `v` is widely supported, so this will work with most implementations: